amine2233/publish-blog/Content/resume/miyowa.md

 published: true
 ---

-#  Ingénieur Développement iOS, De Mai à Septembre 2011 (5 mois)
+#  iOS Developper at Miyowa, from May to September 2011 (5 months)

-## RÉALISATION :
+## Achievement:

-* Rédaction des spécifications fonctionnelles & techniques.
+* Writing of functional & technical specifications,

-* Conception de l’architecture de l’application.
+* Design of the application architecture using MVC,

-* Développement d'applications Mobiles pour iOS
+* Development of mobile applications for iOS using Objective-C from scratch,

-* Intégration de la communication Client/Serveur,
+* Integration of Client/Server communications without a third party library,

-* Administration des approvisionnements dans le portail Apple développeur.
+* Adding in-app purchase to buy some additional premium featues,

-## ENVIRONNEMENT TECHNIQUE
+## Technical environment:

-Mac OSX, Objective C 2.0, Mercurial, Cocoa (CoreData), JSON, In‑App Purchase,
+Mac OSX, Objective C 2.0, Mercurial, Cocoa (CoreData), JSON, In‑App Purchase, REST Api, NSURLSession, Contact Sdk